About the Awards

 A total of six categories will be judged, with the overall winner crowned the Ocean Photographer of the Year™ in November this year.

 The Ocean Photography Awards™ judging panel is made up of some of the world’s leading ocean photographers.
 Expedition leaders and award-winners who have played significant roles in the creation of MPAs, the protection of individual species and broader public awareness and ocean literacy campaigns, they know what it takes to create powerful, captivating ocean imagery.
 Can your imagery connect with them?
 Discover a little more about our panel below.

 SeaLegacy co-founder & Sony ArtisanAbout Cristina

 Founder of the Last Ocean ProjectAbout John

 Author & iLCP Senior FellowAbout Luciano

 The Ocean Photography Awards™consists of just six categories and the overall winner, the Ocean Photographer of the Year™.
 The categories are broad in their focus and open to a little personal interpretation.
 This is to make the Awards as inclusive as possible and to ensure the bravest and boldest photographers out there aren’t dissuaded from entering because their images don’t fit prescriptive categories.
 Underwater, topside, on the coast or out to sea, if you feel your ocean image has the chance to connect emotionally with the judges, they’d love to see it.
-All submissions must completed by August 31, 2020.
+The deadline for this year’s submissions passed on August 31, 2020.